“Cathy, I’m lost, I said though I knew she was sleeping

 But for all that there’s a successful swagger to the opening.
 Or rather it is the essence of an opening as successful swagger.
 A new machine has turned the key in the ignition and Norman was going to god-damned move the gears.
 This of course was the beginning of what came to be called the New Journalism.
 The techniques of a novel married to the idea of reporting.
 Journalism as fiction and fiction as fact.
 How do you know it’s true?
 Because, I Norman, said it that’s how you fucking know.
 Norman was not going to hang with the press boys (3) who in turn were used to hanging with the fixers and ward bosses and could over cigs and cigars and booze recall first hand, stories about Ring Lardner and stories that Ring told about Fitzgerald; stories about how men like JFK’s maternal grandfather Honey Fitz, and eminence grise Joe Senior, had made deals that made men or broke them, or both.

 Politically by which we mean with great ethical flexibility, assorted pols have declared that Vietnam is behind us and we’re ready again to kick some fucking foreign ass.
 And ass we have kicked.
-Not just in Panama and Iraq but in our imaginations.
+Not just in Panama and Iraq but in our imaginations (and that’s the prefabricated imagination of media heroin injected straight to your eyeballs via a cineplex needle).
 Consider that early 80s violence porn set piece, Die Hard, where the cops, who are fools, (riding in on the wings of modern Valkyrie – helicopters which of course reference Vietnam) declare themselves to be ready to reverse the stab in the back and this time – they will let us win (4).
 Notwithstanding the obvious vile echoes of a sinister moment in Weimar’s death throes, it resonates with us precisely because Mailer was one of a vast crowd that set in motion the idea that there was a myth factory at work humming in the neon-lit distance and he was going to burn it to the ground – while simultaneously declaring himself master of ceremonies for the launching of a new set of myths fresh from yet another factory in which he was invested.
 This then is a literary insurance fire and Mailer is not just the guy with the gasoline and matches, he’s the insurance company, the bank and the man who interviews the fire marshal.